 Whether you’re just opening your business or have been up and running for years, property insurance is a must-have coverage.
 But it protects much more than the physical location of your business.
-It also covers business personal property and your business income.
+It also covers business personal property and business income.
 That adds up to make this one powerful policy you’ll want to include in your business’s insurance plan.

 Which businesses need property insurance?

 Property insurance is ideal for retail and service business owners, but a good way to approach it is if your business has a physical location, you’ll want to make sure you have property insurance.
-The amount of insurance you need will vary based off your inventory, equipment, and other business personal property factors.
+The amount of insurance you need will vary based on your inventory, equipment, and other business personal property factors.

 When would I use business property insurance?

 To help you really see the scope of all the things property insurance can cover, we’ve outlined some common situations that businesses have used property insurance for to get up and running again.

 - An act of nature caused extensive damage to your building.

 - Someone breaks in and steals and/or damages your equipment or inventory.